Before planning your trip to the Northern Territory, consider these eight amazing activities for your Kakadu bucket list….

 5. Burrungkuy (Nourlangie) rock art

-The second of Kakadu’s most famous rock art sites, the red rock cliffs of Burrungkuy (Nourlangie) offer not only spectacular views across the wetlands, but a fascinating window into local Aboriginal culture.
+The second of Kakadu’s most famous rock art sites, the well-preserved area of Burrungkuy (Nourlangie) offers spectacular views and a fascinating window into local Aboriginal culture.
 You’ll need 90–120 minutes to tour the multiple art sites, along a 1.5-kilometre circular walk that also includes the Anbangbang Shelter, providing refuge from the weather for 20,000 years for locals who whiled away the time by decorating the walls with their stories.

 ACCESS: Via 2WD, year-round.
 The 1.5-kilometre walk is easy; the 600-metre climb to the lookout is moderately steep.